NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 At this point, please take a moment to leaf through the libctl tutorial to get a feel for the basic style of the interface, before we get to the Meep-specific stuff below.
 [MPB](http://mpb.readthedocs.io) has a similar interface.

 Okay, let's continue with our tutorial.
-The Meep program is normally invoked by running something like the following at the Unix command-line (herein denoted by the `unix%` prompt):
+The Meep program is normally invoked by running something like the following at the Unix command line:

 ```sh
  unix% meep foo.ctl >& foo.out